 A solid-state contact closure output is designed into the controller for connection to future options such as lighting control or warning that the door did not open or did not close due to obstacle, low battery, or other malfunction that requires attention.
 There is an audible alarm that quietly annunciates fault conditions and the auxiliary output can be used to extend the alarm to farther away from the coop.

-We have a set price for shipping and handling which is presently $19 for FedEx ground or equivalent for contiguous 48 state shipment in USA.
+We have a set price for shipping and handling which is presently $19 for UPS ground or equivalent for contiguous 48 state shipment in USA.
 Your tracking number will be emailed to you when we ship.
 For international orders please call us.
-Canada orders we ship by USPS for about $65 -- please call us or email us.
+Canada orders we ship by UPS for $65 or by USPS if requested.

 The ADOR1 is warranted against failure due to manufacturing or material defect for up to one year from date of purchase.

 Please order from this website via the buy button that puts the automatic chicken door and any accessory you want to order in your cart.
 Then you can checkout with your credit card or with Paypal or you can check a box that indicates you will mail in your payment.
 Or you can click the ORDER FORM below and order by mail.
-Or you can email an order or call us if online ordering is not going to work for you.
+If online ordering is not going to work for you please call us.